kovasap/autojournal/README.md

 Could use ML to judge mode of travel better like these guys: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5620731/.

+### Emailed Report

+Generate a report with the timeline that is already implemented, plus something like https://stackoverflow.com/questions/21604997/how-to-find-significant-correlations-in-a-large-dataset.
+Email this regularly.

 ### Frontend Idea

 Create a histogram-timeline using